-If you a woman over 50 and looking to begin or continue IVF treatment it might be tempting to throw the towel in.
+If you are a woman over 50 and looking to begin or continue IVF (in vitro fertilization) treatment it might be tempting to throw the towel in.
 Age and success rates seem to be against you and treatment opportunities might appear to be few and far between.
 But is that really the case?
 Should you accept defeat and turn your back on IVF?
-The short answer is no, we all know fertility is complex, clinics continually tell us they provide ‘personalised’ treatments which means every patient is different and deserves to be treated so.
+The short answer is no, we all know fertility is complex, clinics continually tell us they provide ‘personalised’ treatments which mean every patient is different and deserves to be treated so.
 The chances of IVF success don’t automatically stop at 49 years and 364 days, we are all unique and our ability to respond to treatment varies from person to person.

 So, if you are over 50 and want to attempt an IVF procedure the advice is simple – be realistic, your chances of a successful procedure using your own eggs may be slim, although improved if a donor is involved, but if you are in good health and want to try, you do have options.
 This blog will help you consider them.